Refuge | Augmentation| Redistribution | < Selections

 -

-Structures would not be designed to flood water outside the stream channel.
+They would be designed not to flood water outside the stream channel.

 -